Sask. woman who disappeared with child still detained in Oregon, facing charges in Canada, U.S.

-Walker, 48, and her son, 7, whom CBC News is not naming now that he has been found, had been reported missing from Saskatoon in late July.
+Walker, 48, and her child, whom CBC News is not naming now that they have been found, had been reported missing from Saskatoon in late July.

 The two were located in Oregon City, Ore., on Friday, but details remain scarce on how and why they ended up south of the border.

 "All I can tell you is that we followed the evidence trail," Huisman said.

 He said the investigation involved area searches, as well as looking into the people in her life, cellphone and bank records.

 "All those things are taken into account," he said, "and when we start seeing anomalies, we start going in that direction."